 For many parties, they might try marital counseling first.
-They also might try mediation or other methods or alternative dispute resolution to try to reach a settlement outside of court.
+They also might try mediation or other methods of alternative dispute resolution to try to settle outside of court.

 Default would result in the other party essentially getting whatever the relief it is they are seeking.
 To give an analogy, default is like forfeiting in sports because your team did not show up to the game.

 In other cases, an individual might feel as if they have no choice but to file their case.
 They might not be able to see their kids without a court order.
 An individual might feel as if they need a court order so that bills are paid and their financial needs can be met.

 In other circumstances, an individual might just be finally ready to move on with their life.
 After trying counseling and mediation to no avail, they might feel as if they just need to proceed so that their life can get better.

 A question many parties ask is about lawyers and fees.
 Many feel as if they cannot afford a divorce or family lawyer.
 Many might be able to afford a lawyer, but they feel as if it is going to be a struggle.
 It might be that money is not available now, but that it will be freed up after the divorce or family law matter is over.
 Or, they might feel like the other party has the money available to contribute to their fees.